lmanul/424/index.md

 ### Section 3.
 Application.

-All present and future owners, mortgagees, lessees and eccupants of Units and their employees, and any other persons who May use the facilities of the Property in any manner are subject to these By-Laws, the Declaration and the Rules attached hereto as Schedule A.
+All present and future owners, mortgagees, lessees and occupants of Units and their employees, and any other persons who May use the facilities of the Property in any manner are subject to these By-Laws, the Declaration and the Rules attached hereto as Schedule A.